flect/ht-java-tomcat/README.md

 ht-java-tomcat
 ==============

-Sample project that use tomcat for Heroku training
+Sample project that use tomcat(webapp-runner) for Heroku training